Jerry-Vrrr/neverBore/README.md

 2. React Router
 3. Cypress
 4. SCSS
+5. NPM Swiper package

 ## Future Iterations
-- The App could use some general "tightening" and I had wanted to implement a Tinder like swipe function where users can save or dismiss activities.
-That said, I will likely leave the App as is as a marker in space and time to look back at what I was able to accomplish in a few days in Mod 3 of The Turing School of Software Development.
+- The App could use some general "tightening" and I had wanted to implement a Tinder-esque swipe function where users can save or dismiss activities.
+That said, I will likely leave the App 'as is' as a marker in space and time to look back at what I was able to accomplish in a few days in Mod 3 of The Turing School of Software Development.

 ## Project Members